IBM-Bluemix/terraform/website/source/docs/providers/ibm/d/container_cluster.html.markdown

 * `cluster_name_id` - (Required) Name or ID of the cluster.
 * `org_guid` - (Required) The GUID for the Bluemix organization that the cluster is associated with.
 The value can be retrieved from the `ibm_org` data source, or by running the `bx iam orgs --guid` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
 * `space_guid` - (Required) The GUID for the Bluemix space that the cluster is associated with.
-The value can be retrieved from the `ibm_space` data source, or by running the `bx iam space <space_name> --guid` command in the Bluemix CLI.
+The value can be retrieved from the `ibm_space` data source, or by running the `bx iam space <space-name> --guid` command in the Bluemix CLI.
 * `account_guid` - (Required) The GUID for the Bluemix account that the cluster is associated with.
 The value can be retrieved from the `ibm_account` data source, or by running the `bx iam accounts` command in the Bluemix CLI.